FREQUENTLY ASKED QUESITONS

 Thank you for entrusting your child with us and while you know your child best, we know swimming.
 You've chosen one of Gwinnett's oldest programs lead by one of the most established head coaches in GCSL's history.
 Every person that's ever been a member of our coaching staff was, at some point, in lane one struggling to finish a 25 free.
 These same swimmers now represent numerous county and state records, multiple high school state team championships and our club also started the careers of elite swimmers in D1 programs that have advanced to Olympic trials.

 However, there are no college scouts at our Thursday night meets and the majority of our swimmers that come through our program never win an individual title or set a record.
 Most stop swimming competitively once they enter high school and that's why we fiercely celebrate our seniors.
 But, whether a member for one season or 14, all Stingrays leave with friendships and alumni status that rivals no other.
-They go away with memories of sharks & minnows, thunder on Thursdays, snow cones and powdered donuts.
+They go away with memories of sharks & minnows, thunder on Thursdays, snow cones, lollipops and donuts.
 And, they all take with them into the world a sense of accomplishment that comes from working hard for the good of the team.

 So, relax and trust our process.
 It's worth it.